-- 4. Requirements for Requested Bonus: The bonus height or density increase may be granted to developments as an incentive for added investment in the AWE District as provided for in below. - a) The amenity package shall include a cash payment to the Town subject to provisions established herein.
+- 4. Requirements for Requested Bonus: The bonus height or density increase may be granted to developments as an incentive for added investment in the AWE District as provided for in below. - a) The amenity package shall include a cash payment to the Town subject to provisions of (XXXX Code section).
 The fee will be placed in a fund for municipal improvements within the AWE District, including but not limited to water and sewer, stormwater management, and flood control; sidewalk or waterfront walkway improvements.
+Calculation of the incentive fee is provided for in Section XXX.
 Alternatively, the applicant can substitute a portion or all of required cash payment by providing public amenities including infrastructure improvements in the AWE district, supplemental to what is required to support the subject project.
 If this option is chosen, the value of proposed improvements shall be submitted to the Town Board for approval. - b) Buildings eligible for bonus height may be required by the Planning Board to incorporate setbacks and/or step-backs, or other measures to reduce visual impacts as appropriate. - c) Incentive Payment to Town.
 Any requested increase in density and or height shall be commensurate with the amenity or benefit provided.
 The required payment for amenities would be for only the increased density and/or height beyond what could be achieved under the base scenario.
 For residential uses the incentive payment would be for each additional unit requested beyond what could be achieved without the amenity.
 For non-residential uses the calculation is based on the gross square feet that could be achieved beyond the base scenario.
 For example, on a 2-acre site in AWE-2, an applicant could build 10 units in the base scenario at 5 units per acre.
 With the bonus, the applicant could build 30 units (at 15 units/acre).
 The amenity payment would be only for the increase in 20 units above the base scenario - (1) Incentive Payment for additional residential density. - (a) \$5,000 per unit for each additional unit beyond the base scenario for projects greater than 5 and less than 10 units per acre - (b) \$7,500 per unit for each additional unit beyond the base scenario for projects between 11 and 20 units per acre - (c) \$10,000 per unit for each additional unit beyond the base scenario for projects between 21 and 30 units per acre. - (d) \$15,000 per unit for each additional unit beyond the base scenario for projects greater than 30 units per acre. - (e) Fees would be waived for affordable units provided by proposed project.
-Waivers shall not exceed 40% of the total number of units. - (f) Example calculation: In 3-acre site in AWE-4, an applicant could build 15 units in the base scenario and 120 units with the maximum incentive bonus.
-At the maximum density, the initial calculation of the incentive payment would be
+Waivers shall not exceed 40% of the total number of units.
+Example calculation: In 2-acre site in AWE-2, an applicant could build 10 units in the base scenario and 30 units with the incentive bonus, which would include the provision of 3 affordable units.
+The amenity payment would be for 17 additional units.